Car drives into German carnival parade, around 30 injured: police

-BERLIN (Reuters) - Around 30 people were injured on Monday after a car plowed into a carnival parade in the western German town of Volkmarsen, police said on Monday.
+BERLIN (Reuters) - A driver plowed his car into a carnival parade in the western German town of Volkmarsen on Monday injuring 30 people, including children, some of them seriously, police said on Monday.

 Regional broadcaster Hessenschau said police believed the driver, identified as a 29-year-old German citizen, had acted deliberately, but that nothing was immediately known about his motive.